inf112-v21/Fantastic-Four/roborally_rulebook.md

 - The robots should have a property (e.g. field variable) which keeps track of the flags the robot have visited.
 - Any robot on a flag or repair site, at the end of the Register Phase, updates its checkpoint by putting their Archive Marker on that space.
-- If a robot is destroyed before reaching another checkpoint, this is where it will reenter the game.
+- If a robot is destroyed before reaching another checkpoint, this is where it will reenter the roboGame.
 - Standing on a single

 All of the above (A to E) completes a single Register Phase.